 Meeting one-on-one with your representative can take months of planning, but getting a meeting with a legislative aid is usually possible within a week or two.
 Meeting with an aide is just as important as meeting with your Senator or Representative!
 These aids are the people your rep relies on when making decisions and they counsel the representative on what the constituents have asked of them.

 The first step to making a meeting with your official’s office is usually to make that request on their website.
 For instance, Representative Connolly has a meeting request form on his website, but not everyone does.
-For some representatives, you’ll need to send an email through their website ‘Contact Us’ form.
+For some representatives you’ll need to send an email from their house.gov website.
 Be sure to mention the reasons for your visit and let them know you want to discuss nuclear weapons legislation.
 After you’ve made the initial request it’s best to follow up a day or two later by phone.
 If you find yourself having difficulties getting a meeting set up, feel free to reach out to our team at Beyond The Bomb and we can help!

 Step two: Get prepared!

-If you’re planning a visit without Beyond the Bomb’s support, start finding other constituents to go with you!
+Once you have your meeting set, start finding other constituents to go with you!
 Post on Facebook or Twitter, or even create a Facebook event to invite others!
 Going as a group of three to five is the perfect size to show your official that it’s not just you who’s concerned.
 You can also mention anyone else who lives in the district that supports No First Use and wasn’t able to make it.
-We have petitions available to print, and those are another great way to show larger-scale support!
+We have petitions available to print, and those are another great way to show larger scale support!

 It’s best to keep these meetings focused on one or two bills.
+For the Spring Cleaning Week of Action, we focused on H.R.921 - No First Use, and H.R.1086 - Hold The LYNE.
 Spend some time before your meeting reading up on the bills, other bills on the table, and similar bills your representative has worked on in the past.
-If they’ve already co-sponsored one of the bills, a meeting is a perfect time to thank them for their support and ask them to endorse a second bill as well.
+If they’ve already co-sponsored one of the bills, a meeting is the perfect time to thank them for their support and ask them to endorse the second bill as well.
 If you’re more of a visual learner we also have a webinar on lobbying!
-Get all the information you need in less than a half-hour!
+Get all the information you need in less than a half hour!

 Step three: Hit the ground running!